PsyChat: A Client-Centric Dialogue System for Mental Health Support: Results

 \subsection{Case Study}

-We present an illustration of a case study of our client-centric dialogue system in Figure \ref{fig:case-study}, demonstrating that our dialogue system can better consider the client's behavior.
-With the ability to select an appropriate counseling strategy and the assistance of response selection, our system can provide a better response in real-world client-virtual-counselor interaction scenarios.
+We present an illustration of a case study of our client-centric dialogue system in Figure \ref{fig:case-study}, demonstrating that it can better consider the client's behavior.
+With its ability to select an appropriate counseling strategy and with the assistance of response selection, our system can provide better responses in client-machine interaction scenarios.